Adam Moleyns

 Adam Moleyns (Note: Or Adam Molyens, Adam Molens, Adam Molins, Adam Molyneaux, Adam Molyneux, Adam de Moleyns) (died 9 January 1450), Bishop of Chichester, was an English bishop, lawyer, royal administrator and diplomat.
 During the minority of Henry VI of England, he was clerk of the ruling council of the Regent.

 Life

-Moleyns had the living of Kempsey from 1433.
+Moleyns had the living of Kempsey, Worcestershire from 1433.
 He was Dean of Salisbury from 1441 to 1446.
 He became bishop of Chichester on 24 September 1445, and was consecrated bishop on 6 February 1446.
 He was Lord Privy Seal in 1444, at the same time that he was Protonotary of the Holy See.
 In 1447 he had permission to fortify the manor house at Bexhill.